I’m ready for the limelight —Priscilla Ojo

 How are you dealing with unfriendly comments that usually trail your posts on social media platforms?

-You have been in the social media face since you were young, how have you been dealing with it?
+You have been a social media face since you were young.
+How have you been dealing with it?

 I learned to ignore and not focus my energy on that.
 I focus my energy on making money, working.
 Sometimes they can work in a positive way because when people talk about you, it means that you are important, so I try to channel it into my brand, working and becoming the woman that I want to become.